bfrgoncalves/INNUENDO_docker/docs/usage/set-species.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The model needs then to be imported to be used by the application.
-This can be made by importing it at `app/app_configuration.py`.
+This can be made by importing it at `app/app_configuration.py` of the `INNUENDO_REST_API` app.
 The `species_correspondece` dictionary needs also to be updated to allow association of the models with a key.

 ::